Agile Business Analyst

-A person who is hired by a company to analyze the business of that company and to keep it in check that the business is running smoothly and efficiently.
-A business analyst may sound like a simple job but it is one of those jobs where it covers the entire aspect of a company which it analyses.
-Therefore, a business analyst is called more than just an analyst; business architect, business systems analyst, enterprise analyst, management consultant, process analyst, product manager, product owner, requirements engineer and systems analyst.
+A business analyst is a person who is hired by a company to analyse the business of that company and to keep it in check that the business is running smoothly and efficiently.
+A business analyst may sound like a simple job, but it is one of those jobs where all the aspects of a company must be covered and analysed.
+Therefore, a business analyst is more than just an analyst: business architect, business systems analyst, enterprise analyst, management consultant, process analyst, product manager, product owner, requirements engineer and systems analyst.
 An Agile business analyst focuses on a series of goal and objectives, such as constant innovation, adaptability to the workflow and the situations that might appear, leadership abilities to provide solutions to business problems.

 – Business representative,